Flat Tummy. Full Confidence

-Stephan Baker, M.D., F.A.C.S., is a board-certified plastic surgeon in Miami, FL, specializing in one of the most popular body contouring procedures in South Florida: the tummy tuck.
+Dr. Stephan Baker is a board-certified plastic surgeon in Miami, FL, specializing in one of the most popular body contouring procedures in South Florida: the tummy tuck.
 Many factors can lead to excess skin in the abdominal area, ranging from pregnancy to massive weight loss.
-Even challenging exercise routines cannot tighten and tone stretched out skin and muscles in this area.
+Even challenging exercise routines cannot tighten and tone stretched-out skin and muscles in this area.
 Fortunately, patients can turn to tummy tuck surgery to regain their figure.

+Dr. Stephan Baker has over 20 years of experience performing tummy tuck surgery for patients in South Florida and worldwide.
+To schedule a consultation with Dr. Baker, contact our Miami office today at (305) 381-8837.
 During a consultation at our Miami practice, Dr. Baker will evaluate you to see if you’re a good candidate for a tummy tuck.
 Sometimes, the doctor may recommend other treatments if he feels your concerns and goals can be better addressed with other surgical or non-surgical approaches.
+Visit Dr. Stephan Baker or call our Miami office to see if this treatment is right for you.

 Many patients who have dealt with obesity in the past have adopted a healthier lifestyle and diet or gotten gastric bypass surgery and lost a significant amount of weight.
 While this is typically a positive change, massive weight loss usually results in a large amount of excess, loose skin.
 An abdominoplasty is ideal for addressing the midsection and removing excess skin after reaching one’s weight goal.